Guidelines for District Staff and Parents Regarding Student Fees, Donations and Fundraising

 - Charges for standardized physical education attire of a particular color and design, but the school may not mandate that the attire be purchased from the school and no physical education grade of a student may be impacted based on the failure to wear standardized apparel “arising from circumstances beyond the control” of the student.
 (Education Code § 49066).

-- Fees for school camp programs, so long as no student is denied the opportunity to participate because of nonpayment of the fee.
+- Fees for outdoor science school camp programs, so long as no student is denied the opportunity to participate because of nonpayment of the fee.
 (Education Code § 35335).

 - Reimbursement for the direct cost of materials provided to a student for property the student has fabricated from such materials for his/her own possession and use, such as wood shop, art, or sewing projects kept by the student.
 (Education Code § 17551).